 The company’s dropshipping solution enables you to sell products directly on a partnered retailer’s online store and have ShipBob fulfill those orders directly to the end customer.
 This feature can help traditional sellers increase their sales by expanding into stores that work through dropshippers.
 ShipBob is partnered with dozens of participating retailers, with more being added each week.

 ShipBob’s retail distribution solution automates fulfillment of B2B orders coming from wholesale and retail partners.
-70-plus retailers are currently connected to ShipBob’s B2B program, allowing your store to reach new channels.
+More than a hundred retailers are currently connected to ShipBob’s B2B program, allowing your store to reach new channels.

-In addition to outsourced fulfillment, ShipBob can support in-house fulfillment through full-stack fulfillment and warehouse management software.
+In addition to outsourced fulfillment, ShipBob can support in-house fulfillment through its full-stack fulfillment and warehouse management software (WMS).

-The software (called Merchant Plus) gives you ShipBob’s proprietary WMS for superior control over your own in-house operation.
+The software gives you ShipBob’s proprietary WMS for superior control over your own in-house operation.
 This solution can replace multiple inventory-, order-, and shipping-management platforms to streamline in-house fulfillment and help businesses scale.

 Here’s an overview of the key features of ShipBob’s Merchant Plus WMS: